yanitdm18/hotgirl-jeopardy/README.md

 - **Scaling Graphics (CSS Grid and Flexbox):**
   - Graphics and elements scaling just right for any resolution, with again,  little more help from CSS Grid and Flexbox.

-- **Buzzer Noises Animation:**
-  - Create a buzzer noise and animation for wrong answers.
-    1. Include a buzzer sound file (e.g., buzzer.mp3) in the project directory.
-    2. Open the `script.js` file.
-    3. Find the logic for handling incorrect answers.
-    4. Integrate the buzzer sound and animation when a wrong answer is submitted.